International System of Units: Prefixes

 Like all metric systems, the SI uses metric prefixes to systematically construct, for the same physical quantity, a set of units that are decimal multiples of each other over a wide range.
 For example, driving distances are normally given in kilometres (symbol km) rather than in metres.
 Here the metric prefix 'kilo-' (symbol 'k') stands for a factor of 1000; thus, 1 km = 1000 m.

 The SI provides twenty-four metric prefixes that signify decimal powers ranging from 10^{−30} to 10^{30}, the most recent being adopted in 2022.
 Most prefixes correspond to integer powers of 1000; the only ones that do not are those for 10, 1/10, 100, and 1/100.

 The conversion between different SI units for one and the same physical quantity is always through a power of ten.
-This is why the SI (and metric systems more generally) are called decimal systems of measurement units.
+This is why the SI (and metric systems more generally) is called decimal systems of measurement units.